 When applying for a job, any job, you can expect to have to sign an employment contract.
-If you were in a position to hire teachers, for example, you might need a Contract Template to provide you with a basic framework to make your contracts.
+If you were in a position to hire teachers for example, you might need a Contract Template to provide you with a basic framework to make your contract samples.

 While each potential teacher would be different, you could easily mass-produce contracts for the position.
 After all, teaching positions are essentially the same, differing only in what subjects and levels each are qualified to teach.
 With that in mind, it would natural for you to use Job Contract Templates to make contracts that could apply to all your potential teachers.

 Sample Teacher Contract of Employment

 How to Write a Sample Probationary Teacher’s Contract

 Some workplaces place their newest employees under a probationary period so as to monitor their suitability for the future.
 This can happen to teachers, if specified in your Employment Agreement Templates.
 If you do want to do this, you might have to do the following: